 With Branch Analysis, you can ensure that you're maintaining consistent code quality all the way down to the branch level of your projects.

 Master / Main Branch

-This is the default, and typically corresponds to what's being developed for your next release.
-This is usually known within a development team as "master" or "head", and is what is analyzed when no specific branch parameters are provided.
-It is labeled "Main Branch" and defaults to the name "master", but can be renamed from within the interface.
-When you are not using Developer Edition, this is the only branch you see.
+This is the default branch and typically corresponds to what's being developed for your next release.
+This branch is usually known within a development team as "master" or "head" and is analyzed when no specific branch parameters are provided.
+SonarQube labels this branch as Main Branch, and, with Community Edition, this is the only branch you can analyze.